-At the close of this reporting period we have three ongoing investigations and three investigations pending OIG response to management comments.
+At the close of this reporting period we had four ongoing investigations and four open allegations under consideration.
 All open investigations are confidential, as are the content of incoming allegations.
 As a policy, CFTC OIG does not disclose non-public details regarding open investigations absent good cause; if an ongoing investigation is disclosed to the public it will be listed here.